Madeon: 2010–2014: Career beginnings

 Madeon toured with Lady Gaga as an opening act during her Born This Way Ball.
 He later worked with Gaga on three tracks, "Gypsy", "Mary Jane Holland", and "Venus" on her third studio album, Artpop.

 In 2012, he was invited to play four major American festivals, the Ultra Music Festival in Miami, Coachella in California, Lollapalooza in Chicago and Electric Daisy Carnival in New York, as well as several UK dance music festivals, including the Dance Arena at the BBC Radio 1's Big Weekend; he also provided support for Swedish House Mafia's headlining set at the Milton Keynes Bowl.
 Leclercq was listed at number 54 on DJ Mag in 2012.
-Madeon released a new single on 3 August 2013 titled "Technicolor."
+Madeon released a new single on 3 August 2013 titled "Technicolor".
 On 25 February 2014, Leclercq released a track available for a free download on his website called "Cut the Kid", stating that it was created c.
 2011 or 2012.

 Many of his songs have been used in media franchises: "Icarus" was featured in the US show Dancing with the Stars in May 2012 and 21 May 2013 (finals with Aly Raisman), on the in-game soundtrack of Forza Horizon, and the animated film The Mitchells vs. the Machines; "Finale" and "Imperium" have been featured in EA Sports' FIFA 13 and FIFA 15 respectively.
 "You're On" was also featured in Pro Evolution Soccer 2016.
 "Finale" has also been included in the opening cinematic of PlayStation All-Stars Battle Royale; "The City" appears in EA Sports' NHL 15, Need for Speed: Most Wanted and "Technicolor (Club Extended)" in Need for Speed Rivals.
 "Finale" and Leclercq's remix of "The Night Out" by Martin Solveig were featured on the official soundtrack of ESPN's Winter X Games XVII event in Tignes, France and both received several plays on air.
 "Finale" continues to be used as the bumper music for X Games broadcasts.

+In January 2014, Leclercq announced a temporary hiatus from touring to focus exclusively on finishing his debut studio album, citing a desire to perfect the project's sonic direction.
+During this period, he released the unreleased track "Cut the Kid" as a gift to fans.